-Byte Federal, LLC (“we” or “our”) has developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) for our digital asset services (collectively, “BF”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States.
+Byte Federal, Inc. (“we” or “our”) has developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) for our digital asset services (collectively, “BF”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States.
 This includes, but is not limited to

 - Establishing robust internal policies, procedures and controls that strive to combat any attempted use of BF for illegal or illicit purposes and to ensure our customers basic protections under consumer protection laws

 - Complying with the applicable regulations and guidance set forth by the Financial Crimes Enforcement Network (“FinCEN”)

 - Filing Suspicious Activity Reports (“SARs”)

 - Maintaining comprehensive records of orders and other transfers

 - Employing a Chief Compliance Officer (“CCO”) who is responsible for the implementation and oversight of our BSA/AML Program

 - Executing Know Your Customer (“KYC”) procedures on all customers